5-Build the End Braces

 Measure up the inside of the end post and the brace post and mark each post with the length that was recorded at step B) above.
 If you are not setting the bottom of the wire at ground level, be sure to add the extra height off the ground to this measurement.
 This measurement will place the cross-member between the 2nd and 3rd line wire of the fence, making it easier to tie off.

 - Set the brace pins in the postsUse a drill bit that is the same diameter as the brace pins.
 Mark a 2” depth on the bit and drill a 2” hole on your mark in the end post.
 Drill a hole completely through the brace post.
-Drive a 10” x 3/8” brace pin in the brace post from the outside of the brace until it is flush with the inside of the brace.

 - Now drive the shorter 5”x 3/8” brace pin into the end post, leaving 2” exposed.